HoneyKat11/Shapes-Calculator/UPDATES.md

 **Link:** <br />

-**Summary:** The purpose of this task will be to limit (or eliminate) buffer underflow and overflow as well as unwanted inputs (i.e. a work being input when a number is required) to avoid exploitation of the code.
+**Summary:** The purpose of this task will be to limit (or eliminate) buffer underflow and overflow as well as unwanted inputs (i.e. a word being input when a number is required) to avoid exploitation of the code.

 ### Item 5: Add Smart Pointers to Point Class
 **Priority:** Middle <br />